maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     and how do them each effectively
-- Then in the real env the params of the SNN are frozen as is and it is hooked up to a manager neural network (the higher level of this hierarchical architecture) which can pick a skill from the SNN to use given the current state until a termination time step (aka just like the minecraft one) and this is trained to use these more effectively
+- Then in the real env the params of the SNN are frozen as is and it is hooked up to a manager neural network (the higher level of this hierarchical architecture) which can pick a skill from the SNN to use given the current state until a termination time step (i.e. just like the minecraft one) and this is trained to use these more effectively
 - the SNN and manager are trained with TRPO